Hardcaml-Mini-Course-at-Stevens/hardcaml-project-template/README.md

 print RTL (Verilog or VHDL).

 It also depends on `hardcaml_example_tests` so it can run the testbench to generate a waveform.
-To show the waveform we link `hardcaml_waveterm.interactive` which allows us to view the waveform in the terminal.
+We link `hardcaml_waveterm.interactive` which allows us to view the waveform in the terminal.

 It is written using the `Core.Command` command line parsing library and provides the following commands.

-- **simulate**: execute the testbench and show and interactive waveform for debugging.
+- **simulate**: execute the testbench and show an interactive waveform for debugging.
 - **verilog**: print the design as Verilog.
-- **vhdl**: print the desing as VHDL.
+- **vhdl**: print the design as VHDL.

 ## Misc files